BethKidd/Plant-Narrative-1/Group_Project/README.md

 fit="contain">

 ### Indigenous Treasure
-The paperbark’s centrality to indigenous communities predates these eighteenth-century ‘discoveries’ by many thousands of years.
-It goes by countless names across the Australian continent: in Bibbulmun, spoken by the south-western Noongar peoples, it is known as the “Mudrooroo”; in the northern languages of Ngalakgan and Kunwinjku peoples, it is the “Gu-got” and “Kun-kod", respectively.
+The paperbark’s centrality to indigenous communities predates its eighteenth-century ‘discovery’ by many thousands of years.
+The tree goes by countless names across the Australian continent: in Bibbulmun, spoken by the south-western Noongar peoples, it is known as the “Mudrooroo”; in the northern languages of Ngalakgan and Kunwinjku, it is the “Gu-got” and “Kun-kod", respectively.
 To a vast number of indigenous peoples, including those of New Caledonia and Papua New Guinea, the paperbark is no villain.
-In sharp contrast to its current status in America, it holds a pivotal role among Aboriginal cultures.
+In sharp contrast to its current status in America, it continues to hold a pivotal role among Aboriginal cultures.
 In this corner of the world, people have used paperbark for everything: from kindling to art.
 <param ve-entity eid="Q22918391">
 <param ve-entity eid="Q1996477">
 <param ve-entity eid="Q3913796">